-Professor Margaret Bailey, Ph.D., P.E. is the Principal Investigator (PI) for the Dr. Bailey is a Professor of Mechanical Engineering within the Kate Gleason College of Engineering.
+Dr. Margaret B. Bailey, P.E. is a Professor of Mechanical Engineering within the Kate Gleason College of Engineering at the Rochester Institute of Technology (RIT) located in Rochester, New York.
 Dr. Bailey teaches courses and conducts research related to Thermodynamics, engineering and public policy, engineering education, and gender in engineering and science.
 She is the co-author on an engineering textbook, Fundamentals of Engineering Thermodynamics.
-Dr. Bailey also serves as the PI of the RIT NSF ADVANCE Institutional Transformation grant.
-At the university level, Dr. Bailey serves as Faculty Associate to the Provost and she co-chairs the President's Commission on Women.
+At the university level, Dr. Bailey serves as Faculty Associate to the Provost for Female Faculty and she co-chairs the President's Commission on Women.